ksnow-be/Push_swap/README.md

 Make sure than you have installed SDL2 lib and command "make" is already done.

-In other case, you know waht to do.
+In other case, you know what to do.

 Example:
 ![alt text](https://raw.github.com/ksnow-be/Push_swap/master/SDL.png)